-You may consult our Résumé and Cover Letter Development Guide for a sample Thank You Letter.
+You may consult our Cover Letter Development Guide for a sample Thank You Note.

-FINAL INTERVIEW TIPS

-- Smile and relax! - Always conduct yourself in a professional manner. - Be confident in yourself. - Make direct eye contact with the interviewer. - Listen to what the interviewer is asking and sharing. - Never lie.

-- Use buzzwords (appropriately and conservatively) in your career field. - Do not make derogatory remarks about your former employers. - Do not have a "what-can-you-do-for-me" attitude. - Ask questions. - If asked illegal questions, such as "How old are you?" or "Are you married?", think about what the interviewer's real concern is and address that concern.

 INTERVIEW CHECKLIST: ARE YOU READY?

-Have you:

-☑ Researched the employer?
+Have you: Researched the employer?
+Conduct even more in a division to the continuous desirable properties and division to the continuous desirable properties.

-- Conduct even more research than you did for the first interview.
-Conduct library and Internet research do not limit yourself to their homepage.
-Do you know if there are any alumni working there (check with the CDO)? - Practiced your interviewing skills?
+- □ Researched the employer?
+Conduct even more research than you did for the first interview.
+Continue to peruse their homepage, in addition to news sites and Google.
+Do you know if there are any alumni working there (check with the CDO)? - □ Practiced your interviewing skills?
 Are you prepared for behavioral interview questions that help an employer determine if your past actions predict future behavior patterns?

-✓ Planned your agenda?
+Have you done a mock interview with the CDO? - □ Planned your agenda?
 Know three to five points you want to communicate about yourself in relation to the job.
-You are not preparing to take control of the interview, but you are determining much of the content.

-✓ Prepared a list of questions for the employer?
+You are not preparing to take control of the interview, but you are determining much of the content. - □ Prepared a list of questions for the employer?
 It is a good idea to prepare different kinds of questions for employees with different roles (i.e. ask different questions of the CEO than of the new hire).
 A lack of quality questions implies insufficient interest in the position, so prepare more questions than you did for the first interview.
-It is okay to write them down and bring them with you to the interview.

-\square Obtained information about your interview schedule, the logistics and directions?

-Ask the employer in advance about how many interviews you will have, how long they will be, the job titles of your interviewers, etc. Make sure you know how to get where you are going - try a website like www.mapquest.com for driving directions or check out the city's public transportation website for subway and commuter lines, bus schedules, etc.

-☑ Made extra copies of your résumé?
+It is okay to write them down and bring them with you to the interview. - □ Obtained information about your interview schedule, the logistics and directions?
+Ask the employer in advance about how many interviews you will have, how long they will be, the job titles of your interviewers, etc. Make sure you know how to get where you are going, and where to park if transporting yourself. - ☐ Made extra copies of your résumé?
 Along with these copies, bring a typed reference sheet (with phone numbers and addresses), an unofficial transcript, any questions you have prepared, and a notepad.
-A leather or vinyl portfolio holds these items nicely.
+A leather or vinyl padfolio holds these items nicely.